Run a PHP script as a daemon

 nohup ./daemon_example.php > /dev/null 2>&1 &

-ensures the process isn’t stopped when you log out.> /dev/null 2>&1
+nohupensures the process isn’t stopped when you log out.> /dev/null 2>&1discards any output to avoid cluttering the terminal.- The

-at the end runs it in the background.
+&at the end runs it in the background.

 You can check if it’s running using: